apache/flink/docs/apis/streaming_guide.md

           <td><strong>Union</strong><br>DataStream* &rarr; DataStream</td>
           <td>
             <p>Union of two or more data streams creating a new stream containing all the elements from all the streams.
 Node: If you union a data stream
-            with itself you will still only get each element once.</p>
+            with itself you will get each element twice in the resulting stream.</p>
     {% highlight java %}
 dataStream.union(otherStream1, otherStream2, ...);
     {% endhighlight %}